Azul3DInc/ClangToStringTemplate/README.md

 ## Requirements

-You must have working installations of Python3, Clang, and the JDK ($\geq$ ver.
+You must have working installations of Python3, Clang, Maven, and the JDK ($\geq$ ver.
 16) to run the tool.

 Projects using ClangToStringTemplate must have CMake ($\geq$ ver.
 2.8.5) as your build system with `compile_commands.json` enabled.
 You can do so with the following CMake option: